Jumaruba/jtimesched/docs/03_assignment/03_assignment.md

 **Boundary Tests**
 Similarly, to test the boundaries, mainly the on-points and off-points, we started by excluding the ones that were already tested in the category-partition tests, such as the `null` and empty String.
 We then divided them in valid and invalid values, that is, we separated the ones that were supposed to make the function work as expected and the ones that were expected to cause a `ParseException`.
-After that, we created 2 `@ParametrizedTests`, one for the valid values - `parseSecondsValidBoundariesTest`; and another for the invalid - `parseSecondsInvalidBoundariesTest`.
+After that, we created 2 `@ParametrizedTests`, one for the invalid values - `parseSecondsInvalidBoundariesTest`; and another for the valid values - `parseSecondsValidBoundariesTest`.

-The first test uses the `parseSecondsValidBoundaries` `@MethodSource` to feed the test function with all the invalid boundaries described above: "0:0:-1", "0:&#8203;-1:0", "-1:0:0", "0:0:60", "0:60:0", "0:0:", "0::0", ":0:0", "0", "0:0", "0:0:000", "0:000:0".
+The first test uses the `parseSecondsInvalidBoundaries` `@MethodSource` to feed the test function with all the invalid boundaries described above: "0:0:-1", "0:&#8203;-1:0", "-1:0:0", "0:0:60", "0:60:0", "0:0:", "0::0", ":0:0", "0", "0:0", "0:0:000", "0:000:0".
 As this values were expected to generate a `ParseException`, `assertThrows` was used to verify if the method handled the values correctly.
-The second test uses the `parseSecondsInvalidBoundaries` `@MethodSource` to feed the test function with all the valid boundaries: "0:0:00", "0:0:59", "0:59:0", "24:0:0", "25:0:0"; and verify if they generate a return value that matches the correspondent time in seconds.
+The second test uses the `parseSecondsIValidBoundaries` `@MethodSource` to feed the test function with all the valid boundaries: "0:0:00", "0:0:59", "0:59:0", "24:0:0", "25:0:0"; and verifies if they generate a return value that matches the correspondent time in seconds.

-Both tests passed successfully for all the input values, which means that the method handles the boundary values correctly.
+Both tests passed successfully for all the input values, which means that the method handles the boundaries values correctly.
+However, as we had already concluded in the category-partition tests, the `null` boundary generates a `NullPointerException` instead of a `ParseException` because it is not directly handled by the function.

 ---